MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 Most organizations plan for external attacks and construct firewalls, but many companies do not consider how to mitigate a security breach once a malicious user gets inside the firewall.
-Security measures in your organization’s environment will work well if users are not required to perform too many procedures and steps to conduct business in a secure manner.
+Security measures in your organization's environment will work well if users are not required to perform too many procedures and steps to conduct business in a secure manner.
 Implementing security policies should be as easy as possible for users or they will tend to